tonimg/Course/Backend/07 Semana/Readme 26.05.md

 ``npm install --save --save-exact cool-ascii-faces``

-- Now we can copy this code proporcionated by heroku
+- Now we can copy this code proportionated by heroku

 ```javascript